 Make sure to end your conversation on a positive note.
 Recap the main points that you’ve made during the interview, and thank the interviewers for their time.
 And don’t forget to find out about next steps such as how to follow up with the recruiter or next steps in the application process.

-The Finding Ada Online Careers Fair for Women in STEM is sponsored by Xero, a beautiful, easy-to-use online accounting software for small businesses and their advisors.
+The Finding Ada Online Careers Fair for Women in STEM was sponsored by Xero, a beautiful, easy-to-use online accounting software for small businesses and their advisors.
 It has over one million subscribers in more than 180 countries, with more than 250,000 of those in the UK.